The Anne & Henry Zarrow Foundation

 The trustees of The Anne & Henry Zarrow Foundation are committed to supporting Jewish communities, especially where projects can improve the lives of the disadvantaged.

-The Foundation’s strategy for Jewish Giving centers largely on support for social services and vulnerable populations, primarily in Israel.
+The Foundation’s strategy for Jewish Giving centers largely on support for Tulsa’s Jewish community and on support for social services and vulnerable populations in rural Israel.
 There will continue to be a preference for these types of projects located in the rural regions of Israel, such as the Galilee and the Negev.
-In addition, local and national grants will be considered along with other special projects internationally.

 Enriching Local Culture & Quality of Life